nofelmahmood/Seam/README.md

 Seam allows you to sync your CoreData Stores with CloudKit.

 ## Features
-- Automatic mapping of CoreData Model to CloudKit Private Databases
+- Automatic mapping of CoreData Models to CloudKit Private Databases
 - Background Sync
 - Conflict Resolution Policies
 - Tutorials